opensearch-project/documentation-website/_ml-commons-plugin/agents-tools/tools/search-anomaly-detectors.md

 :--- | :--- | :---
 `detectorName`	| String	| The name of the detector for which to search.
 `detectorNamePattern`	| String | A wildcard query to match the detector name for which to search.
-`indices` | String	| The index name or index pattern of the indexes that returned detectors use as data sources.
+`indices` | String	| The index name or index pattern of the indexes that the returned detectors are using as data sources.
 `highCardinality` | Boolean	| Whether to return information about high-cardinality detectors.
 Leave this parameter unset (or set it to `null`) to return information about both high-cardinality (multi-entity) and non-high-cardinality (single-entity) detectors.
 Set this parameter to `true` to only return information about high-cardinality detectors.
 Set this parameter to `false` to only return information about non-high-cardinality detectors.
 `lastUpdateTime` | Long |	Specifies the earliest last updated time of the detectors to return, in epoch milliseconds.
 Default is `null`.
 `sortOrder`	|String | The sort order for the results.
 Valid values are `asc` (ascending) and `desc` (descending).
 Default is `desc`.
 `sortString`| String |	Specifies the detector field by which to sort the results.
 Default is `name.keyword`.
 `size`	| Integer |	The number of results to return.
-The number of results to return.
 Default is 20.
 `startIndex`| Integer |	The paginated index of the detector to start from.
 Default is 0.
 `running`| Boolean | Whether to return information about detectors that are currently running.
 Leave this parameter unset (or set it to `null`) to return both running and non-running detector information.
 Set this parameter to `true` to only return information about running detectors.
 Set this parameter to `false` to only return information about detectors that are currently not running.
 Default is `null`.
 `disabled` |	Boolean	| Whether to return information about detectors that are currently disabled.
 Leave this parameter unset (or set it to `null`) to return information about enabled and disabled detectors.
 Set this parameter to `true` to only return information about disabled detectors.
 Set this parameter to `false` to only return information about enabled detectors.
 Default is `null`.